Affinidi-Grajesh/enterprise_pw_vault_demo/docs/architecture/architecture-flows.md

 - Bridge must be configured with correct service DID
 - MCP server trusts bridge URL
 - All DIDComm messages are encrypted end-to-end
+- Mediators route messages but cannot decrypt them
+- Each component can register with multiple mediators for redundancy
+- Bridge and Service can share mediators or use different ones